grzegorzdec/midrive-test/exercises/full-stack.md

 ### `GET` /lessons/:status
 Retrieve a list of all lessons with a specific status

 If you still have time or have some ideas of your own, add them in as well.
+We'd love to see some unit tests!

 ## Submission